Kennahh/tp/docs/team/btslayer761.md

 - Wrote most of the UG as well as formatted it for easier readability for all functions presented at V1.0
 - Includes commands for all Add commands (excluding GPA), Check Commands, Update commands and command summary for methods presented for v1.0

 ### Contribution to DG:
-- Sections i did were the activity Package and the Unmark/Complete Commands
+- Sections I did were the activity Package and the Unmark/Complete Commands
+- Improved and assisted in Manual Testing section
 - Checked as well as edit sequence diagrams in DG for errors
 - Diagrams Created include:
   1. Activity Class diagram